Spring 2024 Dates

 - Dual Enrollment students are eligible to take three-credit or higher college-level courses.
 Students are eligible to take a maximum of 13 credit hours in the Fall, 13 credit hours in Spring and 7 credit hours in the Summer.

-- FLEX term courses (any course that is not offered for the full Fall/Spring term) are not permitted for DE students.
+- FLEX term courses (any course that is not offered for the full term) are not permitted for DE students in the fall and spring terms.

 - As dictated by Florida statute, college preparatory/developmental courses as well as most physical education courses are not approved for coursework with Valencia College to count as high school graduation requirements.